GalahadXVI/galahadxvi.github.io/src/markdown/ai-laravel-and-the-gap-between-code-and-architecture.md

 ## Conclusion

-In conclusion, AI agents are becoming phenomenal to the point where it genuinely feels like magic.
-The fact that we can tell a system to do A and it will reliably do A, often with very little friction, is nothing short of remarkable.
+In my personal opinion, AI agents are becoming seriously good to the point where it genuinely feels like magic.
+The fact that we can tell a system to do A and it will reliably do A, with relatively little friction (depending on complexity), is nothing short of remarkable.

-That said, in my opinion, we’re still a long way from AI being completely self-sufficient for the average layperson.
+That said, we’re still a long way from AI being completely self-sufficient for the average layperson.
 Asking an AI to build a portfolio website is one thing.
 Asking it to design and ship a fully fledged SaaS product is an entirely different challenge.
 At this point, there’s little doubt that it can do it from a purely technical standpoint.
 The more important question is whether it should.
 It brings to mind that well known line from Jurassic Park: “Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.”

 As soon as an application introduces real security concerns or starts handling personal data, the stakes change.
 At that point, at least in my opinion, human oversight stops being optional.
 A competent developer needs to be responsible for the system’s architecture, its security posture, and its long term behavior.

+Right now, AI behaves a lot like a very capable junior developer with no real sense of long term ownership.
+That isn’t meant as a criticism, and it’s certainly not something us developers are immune to either.
+The comparison I keep coming back to feels familiar because it mirrors how I approached problems early on in my career.
+I could make things work, follow patterns, and deliver features, but my focus was almost entirely on the immediate task in front of me.

+What changed over time was perspective.
+Experience teaches you to anticipate future requirements, to spot cross cutting concerns that deserve centralisation, and to recognise when a decision stops being local and starts shaping the wider system.
+These problems feel like a fundamentally different challenge to being a powerful coder, and one that AI doesn’t yet seem equipped to handle in a consistent or reliable way, largely because it doesn’t carry the cost of getting those decisions wrong over time.

-AI can be an incredibly powerful tool in that process, but it’s not yet a substitute for system stewardship.
+AI can be an incredibly powerful tool in that process, but, in my opinion, it’s not yet a substitute for system stewardship.